Go Back

 2 Tablespoons sliced almonds, 2 Tablespoons granulated white sugar, 1/4 cup apple slices

-• Bake for 40-42 minutes until puffy and golden.
-Do not overbake.
-Set aside on a cooling rack to cool before slicing.
+• Use the edges of the parchment paper to remove from the pan.
+It's a very soft cake.
+Cool completely before slicing.
 If you slice too soon, the apples may fall apart.
 Garnish with powdered sugar.

 Notes